 - Recognise Cosmetic doctors are NOT equal to Plastic Surgeons in terms of training/accreditation/medical board recognition.

 - May involve a higher cost, premium quality breast implant (e.g., a Motiva breast prosthesis or Mentor implants)

 - Motiva breast implants are the most expensive breast augmentation implant in Australia, however, Motiva has been reported to offer certain advantages

-- Mentor is another highly reputable and reliable brand of breast implants in Australia and is slightly lower in cost than Motiva – both are popular with Plastic Surgeons and cosmetic surgery patients Australia
+- Mentor is another highly reputable and reliable brand of breast implants in Australia and is slightly lower in cost than Motiva – both are popular with Plastic Surgeons and cosmetic surgery patients in Australia

-- For example, premium Cosmetic Surgery may potentially involve:
+Premium Cosmetic Surgery may potentially involve.